Carl-Firle/Aerosol_Study_Wind_Instruments/fig/Task Plots/Water Emission/#Description.md

-# Water Emission Rates from all subjects in the groups
+# Water emission rates from all individuals in the groups

-The plots show the water emission rates from all subjects in the four groups for the different tasks.
+The plots show the water emission rates of all individuals in the four groups for the different tasks.
 The point indicates the water emission rate value.
-The values correspond to the displayed subject's ID.
+The values are labelled by the individual's ID.

 # Translation Table
  | German | English |